The Attorneys You Want On Your Side

 If your teenager had a car accident, give us a call

 When your new teenage driver has a car accident, the question of who will pay for any damages is likely the last thing on your mind.
 Once the dust has settled after the accident, a mounting pile of insurance paperwork and medical bills awaits.
 Let us help.
-The skilled legal team at Lomurro Law has served New Jersey families with compassion and dedication for more than 130 years combined.
+The skilled legal team at Lomurro Munson LLC has served New Jersey families with compassion and dedication for more than 130 years combined.
 Contact our office today at 732-482-9285 or online to arrange for a confidential consultation to discuss your situation.